omteja04/3-1-Semester/CN/Mid-1/Unit-1.md

 ![network](https://static.javatpoint.com/tutorial/computer-network/images/osi-model6.png)

-- The Data link layer is responsible for routing and forwarding the packets.
+- The Network layer is responsible for routing and forwarding the packets.
 - It determines the best path to move data from source to the destination based on the network conditions, the priority of service, and other factors.
 - The protocols used to route the network traffic are known as Network layer protocols.
 Examples of protocols are IPv4 and IPv6.
 - **Functions**: Inter-networking, Addressing, Routing, Packetizing